-It might seem too early to be thinking about the upcoming holiday season, but if you want to grow a spectacular blooming plant for the Christmas table, you need to spend a few moments in holiday time, meaning start planting your amaryllis bulbs now for blooms 6-10 weeks from now.
-If you haven’t grown them before, it’s time to meet the mighty Amaryllis.
-Rivaling the poinsettia as a floral choice for the holiday season, this bulb produces large bell-shaped flowers that is an easy, easy easy plant to grow.
+It might seem to be too early to be thinking about the upcoming holiday season, but if you want to grow a spectacular blooming plant for the Christmas table, you need to spend a few moments in holiday time, meaning start planting your amaryllis bulbs now for blooms 6-10 weeks from now.
+If you haven’t grown them before, it’s time to fall in love with the mighty Amaryllis.
+Rivaling the poinsettia as a floral choice for the holiday season, this bulb produces large bell-shaped flowers that last for weeks.
+Plus, it is an easy, easy easy plant to grow.

 While the most popular flower color choice is red, flowers may also be in shades of pink or white.
 Flowers can be quite large, 4 to 10 inches in size, and can be either single or double in form.

 Amaryllis are the star performers of the bulb world.
 Our bulbs are top sized, the highest grade possible, and ready to plant now.
-These bulbs are monsters and will reward you with at least two stems of flowers, each with multiple blooms.
+These bulbs are monsters and will reward you with at least two stems full of flowers.
 Buy a few bulbs and stagger the planting dates to enjoy blooms from November to April.
 And if they don’t quite bloom on schedule at Christmas time, who cares?
 January can be pretty bleak and could use a little color anyway.